 Crackers - Serve it with ritz crackers as an appetizer.

-Tortilla Chips - Tortilla chips are a great choice especially if you go with Mexican seasoning.
+Tortilla Chips - Tortilla chips are great especially if you go with Mexican seasoning.

 Baguette - Thinly slice the baguette, brush with olive oil, and grill for a minute or two on each side.